November 12, 2021 | ACTIVE LIFE | By Jonathan Lamson | Illustration by Kira Schulist

 The divestment movement is already widespread.
 Ivy League schools including Harvard, Dartmouth, and Brown have either divested or committed to divest from fossil fuels.
 They’ve been joined by multi-billion dollar funds including the Ford Foundation and Rockefeller Foundation.

 Public institutions including the University of California school system, the University of Michigan, the state of Maine, and New York City have also divested.
 Colleges with similar enrollment numbers and endowments to CC, such as Middlebury and Reed, have also joined suit.
-Even large portions of the Catholic Church have joined the movement at the direction of the Vatican.
+Even large portions of the Catholic Church have divested at the direction of the Vatican.

 But despite CC’s carbon neutrality and broad pontifications about sustainability, the school has yet to join the movement.